List of Genshin Impact characters: Voice actor controversies

 In February 2023, allegations of abusive behavior and sexual exploitation of minors were made against Elliot Gindi, the English voice actor of Tighnari.
 Gindi apologized for some of his actions but denied the allegations of preying on minors.
 He was widely condemned by the Genshin Impact community and fellow voice actors, with the voice director of the game, Chris Faiella, seeking to take action against Gindi.
-HoYoverse later fired Gindi for "breach of contract" and replaced him with Zachary Gordon.
+Gindi was later fired and replaced with Zachary Gordon.

-SAG-AFTRA strike controversies
+Conflicts with SAG-AFTRA

-Although HoYoverse wasn't listed as one of the companies targeted in the SAG-AFTRA strike, multiple English voice actors in support of the strike stopped voicing their assigned characters as part of an independent strike separate from the main strike.
-HoYoverse responded by switching from Formosa Interactive, a struck studio in the strike, to SIDE Global, which was not struck, as well as replacing various striking voice actors.
+From 2024 to 2025, HoYoverse was affected by strike action from English voice actors affiliated with SAG-AFTRA as part of SAG-AFTRA's main strike, with game updates frequently having missing voiceovers for certain characters.
+Although HoYoverse was not listed as one of the companies targeted in the main strike, multiple English voice actors in support of the strike stopped voicing their assigned characters as part of an independent strike separate from the main strike.
+HoYoverse responded by switching recording studios, as well as recasting various striking voice actors.